'Even in Belfast, the spike in suicide rates is crazy. It's really gone through the roof'

 “I think when you go in and somebody comes back to you and says, ‘That really helped and it got me on the straight and narrow’ so to speak, then that’s a reason to do it.
 To help others.”

-And while there’s plenty of good work being done across the country, Kerr has a bee in his bonnet.
+And while there’s plenty of good work being done across the country, Kerr is frustrated at the systems in place in relation to mental health.
 Some worrying figures around suicide in Northern Ireland have emerged over the past few years.

 A 2018 study found that more people died had by suicide in Northern Ireland since the Good Friday agreement in 1998 than were killed in political violence during the Troubles.